Travelling Pyongyang North Korea – Part 8

 * (For the previous part, click here: Life in North Korea – Part 7)

-As we are on our way back to the capital city, travelling Pyongyang North Korea, I was interested in careers, so I asked my North Korean guide, Kim, about jobs.
-As mentioned before, he said that all jobs pay the same.
-A dentist makes about the same amount of money as a bus driver.
+As we are on our way back to the capital city, travelling Pyongyang North Korea, I was interested in local careers, so I asked my North Korean guide, Kim, about jobs.
+He told me that all jobs pay nearly the same.
+A dentist makes a similar amount of money as a bus driver.
 I wanted to know how it works, and he told me that you can do whatever you want to do in DPRK as long as you study and educate yourself.
 I asked him if it would be possible to run a hydro-power station.

 He said you would just have to study in the university for it, and once you completed your course, the government would find you a job.